How to Make Your Healthcare Marketing Mobile-Friendly (and Why You Must)

 How Mobile is Shaking Things Up

 Healthcare marketers who are just now getting comfortable with digital marketing strategies might have underestimated mobile’s impact; after all, we see these devices everywhere we go.
-In fact, a staggering 91 percent of American adults keep their mobile devices consistently within arm’s reach.
+In fact, a staggering 97 percent of American adults own a mobile phone

 If you’re curious about just how much mobile is shaking up healthcare, take a peek at these eye-popping statistics: